Car insurance is getting more expensive in 2025

 Selected vehicles (prices excluding taxes):

-Cupra Formentor Hybrid (49,630 francs), Fiat 500 model 2015 (21,254 francs), Mercedes-Benz GLC Class 2022 (73,630 francs), Škoda Octavia Combi petrol 2020 (38,446 francs), Tesla Model Y (46,244 francs), VW Golf VIII petrol 2020 (40,056 francs); year of purchase 2024, date of first registration January 2024.
+Cupra Formentor Hybrid (49,630 francs), Fiat 500 model 2015 (21,254 francs), Mercedes-Benz GLC Class from 2022 (73,630 francs), Škoda Octavia Combi petrol from 2020 (38,446 francs), Tesla Model Y (46,244 francs), VW Golf VIII petrol from 2020 (40,056 francs); year of purchase 2024, date of first registration January 2024.
 Not leased.

 Driver profiles:

-First driver profile: age 42 years, male, driving licence for 24 years.
-Second driver profile: age 20 years, male, driving licence for two years.
 The following applies to all driver profiles: no claims, refusals or debt rescheduling with previous insurers.
 Regions: five postcodes each for Basel, Bern, Biel, Geneva, Lausanne, Lucerne, St. Gallen, Ticino, Winterthur and Zurich.
 Foreign nationals who hold a residence permit C.

 Cover profile:

 Full casco, annual kilometres 12,000, including bonus protection and parking damage cover (without unlimited damage), no passenger accident insurance, no breakdown cover, no gross negligence cover, personal belongings not insured, private use with garage, insurance starting on 20 June 2024.
-Deductibles: collision casco 1,000 francs, partial casco: 0 francs.
+Deductibles: collision casco 1,000 francs, partial casco 0 francs.
 The deductible for liability insurance is variable.
 Important: additional cover may differ, as some insurers offer dynamic add-ons or individual types of cover may be included as standard (e.g. breakdown cover).

 Insurers: